LuweiYY/LongStepSize_SGD/README.md

 # Code Verification for *Generalization of Silver Stepsize Schedule to Stochastic Optimization*

-This repository contains the Mathematica notebooks and scripts used to verify several technical statements and footnotes in the accompanying paper:
+This repository contains the Mathematica notebooks and scripts used to verify several technical statements and footnotes in the paper:

 > **Generalization of Silver Stepsize Schedule to Stochastic Optimization**
 > (Authors: *Luwei Bai*, *Yang Zeng*, *Baoyu Zhou*)